Research

 Chemical Transport Modeling

 To investigate the global effects of the gas- and particle-phase chemistry that I study, I run GEOS-Chem, a global chemical transport model.
 GEOS-Chem uses meteorological data from the Goddard Earth Observing System (GEOS), compilations of data on chemical emissions to the atmosphere, and a complex set of chemical reactions to simulate the chemistry of the atmosphere.
 My work with GEOS-Chem initially focused on updating the isoprene oxidation mechanism, allowing me to estimate the quantities and distributions of important oxidation products and intermediates (such as SOA precursors, ozone, and nitrogen oxides) in the atmosphere.
 Recently, I have also explored model methods of quantifying the production and loss of tropospheric ozone, an important pollutant and greenhouse gas, to better understand its sources and sinks, and used GEOS-Chem to quantify the global budget of atmospheric methanol and the atmospheric implications of aromatic emissions.
+As a member of the GEOS-Chem steering committee with a focus on chemistry, I also make sure the model's mechanism is kept up to date.

 |

-Organic Synthesis
+Instrument Development & Organic Synthesis

 |